 Note: We are always updating our list.
 So please check back often for updates.

-*NEW Listing!* 1-888-Type-It-Up: General transcription.
+1-888-Type-It-Up: General transcription.
 To apply, from the link provided there is information and a detailed application form.
 They only hire in the US.
-Currently, pay is stated to be $40.20-$90 an audio hour on average.
+Currently, pay is stated to be $36-$180 per audio hour, and that they strive to pay $1-2 per audio minute or higher when possible.

 A Transcription Services 2000, Inc. General, legal, and financial transcription.
 Fast turn around time.
-To apply, from the link provided, go to the “Contact Us” section, for a link on the lower right for those seeking employment.
+To apply, from the link provided, go to the “Contact Us” section, scroll down to the bottom of the page for a link for those seeking employment.

 Adept Word Management, Inc.: General and medical.
-Follow the instructions provided on their website for submitting your resume and application.
+Follow the instructions provided on their website for submitting an email with your resume and application.

 Advanced Transcription Inc.: Medical transcription.
 2+ years of experience are required, proficiency in MS Word, and must own or have access to MS Word 2003.
 Send your resume to the email address on their website.